krsna336/3DHATS/README.md

 ![Radiative transfer schematic](https://github.com/krsna336/3D_model_He_trip/blob/main/schematic_rt.png?raw=true)

 Additionally, a limb darkening profile for the host star can be included.
-The final output from the code is the transmission spectrum of the exoplanet in Helium absoprtion triplet region (i.e., near 10830 $\AA$).
+The final output from the code is the transmission spectrum of the exoplanet in Helium absoprtion triplet region (i.e., near 1083 nm).